donfouts/donfouts.github.io/plaster.md

 # powershell to coordinate the automation of web apps

-I am not going to just post my entire script - but will post some snippits that I did struggle to find information on how to do the following actions and perhaps this can save someone some time in the future.
+I am not going to just post my entire script - but will post some snippets that I did struggle to find information on how to do the following actions and perhaps this can save someone some time in the future.

-### Azure table storage / REST opperations
+### Azure table storage / REST operations

 #### GET